GnarGnarHead/EscapeTheTerminal/README.md

   - `sandbox/` – an isolated test area for trying new commands
   - `sandbox/npc/` – meet the sandboxer for tips on experimentation
   - `dream/oracle/` – an enigmatic hall where the oracle offers cryptic advice
+  - `dream/tech_lab/` – home to the technomancer and advanced glitch research

 ## Running Tests
 Tests are written with `pytest` and live under the `tests/` directory.
 After installing